shanmdphd/eacptreview/README.md

 HTA trends in middle and low income countries – example of CEE region (20 min.)
 Monday 26 June
-Tomas Dolezal, Institute of Health Economics and Technology Assessment Prague, Czech Republic Cost-effectiveness of genotype-guided warfarin dosing in the patients with mechanical heart valve replacement under fee-for-service system Dong-Jin Kim1, Ho-Sook Kim1, Minkyoung Oh1, Eun-Young Kim1,2, Jae-Gook Shin1,2
+Tomas Dolezal, Institute of Health Economics and Technology Assessment Prague, Czech Republic

+Cost-effectiveness of genotype-guided warfarin dosing in the patients with mechanical heart valve replacement under fee-for-service system Dong-Jin Kim1, Ho-Sook Kim1, Minkyoung Oh1, Eun-Young Kim1,2, Jae-Gook Shin1,2
-University College of Medicine, Busan, South Korea University Busan Paik Hospital, Busan, South Korea Discussion (30 min.)
+University College of Medicine, Busan, South Korea University Busan Paik Hospital, Busan, South Korea

-15:30 to 16:00
-Exhibition Area
-COFFEE BREAK
-16:00 to 17:00
-Room Meridian
-PLENARY DEBATE It is difficult to successfully communicate the risk to benefit ratio of medicines to the patient
+## PLENARY DEBATE: It is difficult to successfully communicate the risk to benefit ratio of medicines to the patient

 Chairs: Caridad Pontes, Tabassome Simon
 Speakers: Pro: Rosa González-Quevedo, EMA London, UK
 Con: Mikael Hoffmann, The Swedish Society of Medicine, Sweden 17:00 to 18:30
-Room Zenit
-ORAL COMMUNICATIONS 5
-Chairs: Milan Grundmann, Edoardo Spina
-Effect of ABCB1 inhibition at the blood-brain barrier on brain distribution of the ABCB1 substrate (r)-[11C]verapamil in elderly versus young subjects Martin Bauer1, Rudolf Karch1, Beatrix Wulkersdorfer1, Wolfgang Wadsak1, Marcus Hacker1, Markus Zeitlinger1, Oliver Langer1,2
-Medical University of Vienna, Austria
-AIT Austrian Institute of Technology GmbH, Austria Bioequivalence studies of highly variable drugs - an example of Itraconazole Viktorija Dragojevic-Simic1, Aleksandra Kovacevic1, Nemanja Rancic1, Vesna Jacevic1, Snezana Djordjevic1, Vesna Kilibarda1, Zoran Segrt1, Momir Mikov2
-Military Medical Academy, Belgrade, Serbia
-Institute for Pharmacology, Clinical Pharmacology and Toxicology, Medical Faculty, Novi Sad, Serbia Posaconazole tablets versus posaconazole oral suspension in lung transplant patients: Which consequences on immunosuppressive therapy?
-Elodie Gautier-Veyret1,2,3, Sebastien Chanoine1,3, Hélène Pluchart1,3, Julia Tonini3, Xavier Fonrose3, Christophe Pison1,3, Pierrick Bedouch1,3, Françoise Stanke-Labesque1,2,3
-Monday 26 June
-Univ.
-Grenoble Alpes, HP2, Grenoble, France
-INSERM U1042, Grenoble, France
-Centre Hospitalier Universitaire des Alpes, Grenoble, France Population pharmacodynamic analysis of effect of three increasing doses of fludrocortisone on phenylephrine-mean arterial pressure dose-response relationship in healthy volunteers Karima Hammas1,2, Noureddine Hamitouche1, Clément Palpacuer1,2, Fabrice Lainé1, Eric Bellissant1,2, Bruno Laviolle1,2
-Inserm, CIC 1414 Clinical Investigation Centre, Rennes, France Rennes University Hospital, Clinical Pharmacology, Rennes, France Results of the population PK modelling of rtxmb83, a rituximab biosimilar candidate in patients with diffuse large B-cell lymphoma (DLBCL) Myrna Candelari1, Derlis Gonzalez2, Marcia Torresan3, Daniel Bar4, Amalia Florez5, Alexandra Paravisini5, Francisco Fernandez5, Susana Millan5
-Instituto Nacional de Cancerología, Tlalpan, Sección XVI, Mexico DF, México Instituto Privado de Hematología E Investigación Clínica (IPHIC), Asunción, Paraguay Hemocentro da Universidade Estadual de Campinas/ UNICAMP, Campinas, São Paulo, Brazil Hospital Iturraspe, Santa Fe, Argentina
-Mabxience
-Evidenced based drug-drug interaction alerts in an e-prescribing system Matthew Doogue1,2, Amanda Crawford1, Hayleigh Miller1, Philip Drennan2, QianYi Chuah2, Matthew Strother1,2, Paul Chin1,2
-University of Otago, Christhcuch, New Zealand Canterbury District Health Board, New Zealand
-Is pharmacogenetics of antidepressant-related metabolic genes applicable to clinical reality of recurrent depression?
-Diana Pendicheva1, Reni Tzveova2,3, Radka Kaneva2,3, Ivo Duhlenski4
-Medical University-Pleven, Bulgaria
-Molecular Medicine Center, Sofia, Bulgaria
-Medical University-Sofia, Bulgaria
-Diagnostic Consultation Center II, Pleven, Bulgaria 17:00 to 18:30
 Room Nadir
 SYMPOSIUM

-Therapeutic Drug Monitoring - MS-based approaches at the University Hospital of Vienna Speaker: Thomas Stimpfl, Medical University - General Hospital of Vienna, Austria
+### Therapeutic Drug Monitoring - MS-based approaches at the University Hospital of Vienna

-Tuesday 27 June
-Tuesday, 27Tuesday, 27 Tuesday, 27 Tuesday, 27Tuesday, 27 June
+- speaker: Thomas Stimpfl, Medical University - General Hospital of Vienna, Austria
+- TDM, LIMS-integration, Immunosuppressants - Cyclosporin A, Everolimus, Sirolimus, Tacrolimus
+- LIMS (Lab info management system)
+- LC-MS (mainly) - non-LC-MS (some)
+- MS-based approach in TDM - expand analytes with random access
+- MS-based clinical research - GLP certification
+- EMA - guideline - lloq, calibration, accurary, precision ...

 9:00 to 10:30
 Room Meridian
 Rational use of drugs in Europe - what can we learn from cross-national comparisons of drug utilization A symposium dedicated to the late Ludvík Štika